 To create an Azure Service Fabric Cluster target within Octopus:

-- Fill out the necessary fields, being sure to provide a unique role that clearly identifies your Azure Service Fabric Cluster target
+- Fill out the necessary fields, being sure to provide a unique role that clearly identifies your Azure Service Fabric Cluster target.

 - After clicking Save, your deployment target will be added and go through a health check to ensure Octopus can connect to it.

-- If all goes well, you should see your newly created target in your
+- If all goes well, you should see your newly created target in your Deployment Targets list, with a status of Healthy.

 Deploying to Service Fabric Targets